Bayard Rustin Plaque

 On the MapVIEW The Full Map

 Many New York City public parks and playgrounds are named in honor of prominent figures in New York City and American history.
-The NYC LGBT Historic Sites Project compiled a list of 13 public parks and playgrounds named after gay men, lesbians, and bisexuals, several of which intentionally honor an LGBT individual.
+The NYC LGBT Historic Sites Project compiled a list of public parks and playgrounds named after gay men, lesbians, and bisexuals, several of which intentionally honor an LGBT individual.
+In addition, there are memorials that honor LGBT individuals.
 This list includes a plaque for Bayard Rustin, in Manhattan.

 Ralph Bunche Park, opposite the United Nations building, was named in 1979 for diplomat Ralph Johnson Bunche (1904-1971), who was the first African American to receive the Nobel Peace Prize, in 1950.
 This property was acquired by the City in 1948 in connection with the widening of First Avenue.
 In 1985, Mayor Koch designated it as the city’s first peace park.
 It has been the site of many political protests and demonstrations.